vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/RMPR LIST PCARD.md

  tag | {::nomarkdown}ENA{:/}
  routine | [RMPR9AUT](http://code.osehra.org/dox/Routine_RMPR9AUT_source.html)
  return value type | {::nomarkdown}ARRAY{:/}
  description | {::nomarkdown}RPC to pass all the credit card numbers of a user.
-Only credit card numers that belong to a user or surrogate user will be passed by this rpc.number that belongs to a user or surrogate user will be passed by thisRPC.{:/}{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:36:25 am</p>{:/}
+Only credit card numers that belong to a user or surrogate user will be passed by this rpc.number that belongs to a user or surrogate user will be passed by thisRPC.{:/}

+{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:46:15 am</p>{:/}